 The Randomizer is where you upload your ROM to have its guts scrambled.
 The current version is located here.
 To use it, navigate to the Randomize tab, upload your ROM file, choose your flagset (and perhaps hit "New" to shuffle your seed to a random one), and then click the blue Randomize button to have a new, randomized ROM downloaded.
 You'll plug that into your emulator to play the randomizer, and you'll need to do this process every time you play a new seed or flagset.

 Regardless of whether you intend to race in tournaments, timers and trackers are great to help you keep tabs on how far you are and how you're progressing iteration after iteration.
-I've linked a few down in the Software and Study sections of the guide, but for beginners I would strongly advise using the hybrid tracker and timer created by a tiny faerie (click that one that says "Everything, Everywhere").
+I've linked a few down in the Trackers section of the guide, but for beginners I would strongly advise using the hybrid tracker and timer created by a tiny faerie (click that one that says "Everything, Everywhere").
 It has been immensely helpful to me (I still use it for basically all my runs) and will assist you in memorizing key NPCs and locations.

 Finally, you may also consider purchasing a USB controller to make your life a bit easier.
 It's not required (and how nice, that this hobby has such a low monetary barrier to entry!), but can make some of the more technical bits of the randomizer (like resets, which I'll touch on) feel more natural.
 Plus, it just feels nice to have a classic controller in your hands, doesn't it?